 OTR/ RTW Corsets:

-For those who want to try a mesh piece immediately, True Corset keeps affordable standard-sized mesh cinchers (in white mesh and black mesh) in stock for only £55 (or $83).
+True Corset keeps affordable standard-sized mesh cinchers (in white mesh and black mesh) in stock for only £55 (or $83).
 Due to the nature of the mesh, True Corset recommends that buyers order a size smaller than usual as the corset may stretch over time.
 See my review of True Corset’s mesh cincher here.

 Orchard Corset offers the least expensive OTR mesh corsets today, and in the widest range of corsets (CS-201 from $69, CS-411 from $70, the CS-426 mesh from $76, and the CS-511 mesh from $79) and most of them available in two different colors (tan and black).
 Orchard has also responded to the demand for more bones in the larger size corsets, so the number of bones increase with the size of the corset.
 See my reviews for the 411 mesh, the 201 mesh, the CS-426 longline mesh, and the CS-511 overbust mesh corsets.
 Use my coupon code CORSETLUCY to save 10%!